 Not that we don’t love the attention from our pets, but it starts to get a little overwhelming when they go literally everywhere you do.
-Can’t we have ten minutes to ourselves when we go to the bathroom?
+Can’t we have 10 minutes to ourselves when we go to the bathroom?
 German Shepherds are notorious for following their owners around to every room in the house.
 If you’re going somewhere, you’re out of your mind if you think you’re going to leave them behind.
 Okay, maybe not every German Shepherd is like this, but a lot of them are.
-These dogs are known for their clingy personalities and a lot of people want to know why.
+These dogs are known for their clingy personalities, and a lot of people want to know why.

 The 5 Likely Reasons Why Your German Shepherd Follows You Everywhere

 It’s hard to narrow down a lone reason that your German Shepherd has become your personal shadow.
 Even though it is sometimes nice, we get that you’d need just a little bit more space.
 Let’s get into some of the main reasons why they just can’t get enough of you.

 German Shepherds were bred to work directly with their owners.
 Their history has molded them into being always next to you, even if they aren’t working dogs.
 Sometimes this breed follows in your footsteps just because they want to spend more time with you.
 While it’s sweet, they’ll continue to do it if you reward the behavior.

 2. They Want Something

 Dogs can’t communicate with us, and following you around is their only way to tell you that they want something.
 Have you ever noticed that your GSD gets a little clingy during dinner time?
 Whether they want food, water, toys, or something else, they might be bothering you because they’re trying to tell you about their needs.

 3. They Have Separation Anxiety